onheap/eval/README.md

     Get(varKey VariableKey, strKey string) (Value, error) }
 ```
-Please note that there are two types of keys in method parameters `varKey` is of type _[VariableKey](engine.go#L9)_, `strKey` is of type _string_.
+Please note that there are two types of keys in method parameters.
+The `varKey` is of type _[VariableKey](engine.go#L9)_, the `strKey` is of type _string_.

 The `VariableKey` typed keys require to be [registered](variable.go#L47) in code explicitly to build the connections between `varKey` and variable string literal representations in expressions.
 String typed keys can be used directly without the registration step. the value of a `strKey` the string literal representations in expressions.

 The `varKey` offers better performance, the `strKey` offers more flexibility.
 You can use any of them (or hybrid), as they both are passed in during the expression evaluation.
-But we recommend to use the `varKey` to get better performance.
+But we recommend using the `varKey` to get better performance.

 ### Operators
 Operators are functions in the expression.
 Here are the built-in operators